 If you’re missing one, several, or all of your teeth, you should definitely consider dental implant surgery.
 Dental implants are basically titanium posts that are screwed into the jawbone underneath the empty socket of your missing teeth.
 The implant serves the same function as a tooth’s root — it supports the jawbone tissues, preventing their absorption into the body, and provides a firm, solid base for the crown of the tooth.
 Dental implant surgery essentially allows you to restore the form, functionality, and appearance of a natural tooth, making it the best tooth replacement option available.

-Dental implant as an option for tooth replacement?
+Is the dental implant an option for tooth replacement?

 The dentist must shave off the enamel from the surrounding, healthy teeth to accommodate the crowns, and the pontics take up the space left by the missing teeth.
 As such, dental bridges don’t support the underlying jawbone, and they necessitate the modification of your healthy teeth.